-- Analyze the performance of active remote sensing techniques such as those using lidar and radar.
+- Analyse the performance of active remote sensing techniques such as those using lidar and radar.

-- Analyze the performance of passive remote sensing techniques such as those using digital image processing.
+- Analyse the performance of passive remote sensing techniques such as those using digital image processing.

 - Apply engineering knowledge and techniques to the design, assembly, and evaluation of multidimensional sensing instrumentation.